-The ongoing shortage of classrooms appears even more severe when taking into consideration the authorities' confusion regarding the number of children currently residing in East Jerusalem to whom they are responsible for providing classrooms.
-The number of children naturally informs not only the number of required classrooms but also the scale of the budget and resources to be allocated to education within East Jerusalem.
-Attempts to acquire clear data have shown that the responsible authorities do not hold them, and the available data is inconsistent regarding the number of children residing in East Jerusalem, http://www.jerusalem.muni.il/jer sys/muni/messages/item news.asp?msg id=13553&cat=0&sec id =29 the number of students within the education system and the number of students who are currently not registered in any educational institution.
+The ongoing shortage of classrooms appears even more severe when taking into consideration the authorities' confusion regarding the number of children currently residing in East Jerusalem, to whom they are responsible to provide classrooms.
+The number of children informs not only the number of required classrooms but also the scale of the budget and resources to be allocated to education within East Jerusalem.
+Attempts to acquire clear data have shown that the responsible authorities do not have them, and the available data is inconsistent regarding the number of children residing in East Jerusalem, the number of students within the education system and the number of students who are currently not registered in any educational institution.